-COUNCIL OUTCOMES MEASURING PROGRESS TOWARDS OUR OUTCOMES MORE INCLUSIVE MORE ACTIVELY ENGAGED Mana whenua partner satisfaction with Council relationship Mana whenua partner satisfaction that 'Wellington is a great place to do business in' COUNCIL ACTIVITY PER RFORMANCE TARG ETS LEVELS OF SERVICE MEASURING OUR PERFORMANCE BASELINE 2008 2009/10 2010/11 2011/12 2012/13 - 2018/19 We work with our mana whenua partners to ensure their views are represented in decisions about the city, and work with the wider Maori community on issues of specific Mana whenua partner survey - satisfaction with Council relationship, including: General relationship and Memorandum of Understanding Policy and Resource Management Act advice Protocol advice Very satisfied and neutral Both partners are satisfied Both partners are satisfied Both partners are satisfied Both partners are satisfied interest to them.
-Māori residents (%) who are satisfied or neutral (neither satisfied nor dissatisfied) with regard to their involvement with decision-making.
+COUNCIL OUTCOMES MEASURING PROGRESS TOWARDS OUR C MEASURING PROGRESS TOWARDS OUR OUTCOMES MORE INCLUSIVE MORE ACTIVELY ENGAGED Mana whenua partner satisfaction with Council relationship Mana whenua partner satisfaction that 'Wellington is a great place to do business in' COUNCIL ACTIVITY PER FORMANCE TARC GETS LEVELS OF SERVICE MEASURING OUR PERFORMANCE BASELINE 2008 2009/10 2010/11 2011/12 2012/13 - 2018/19 We work with our mana whenua partners to ensure their views are represented in decisions about the city, and work with the wider Maori community on issues of specific interest to them.
+Mana whenua partner survey - satisfaction with Council relationship, including: General relationship and Memorandum of Understanding Policy and Resource Management Act advice Protocol advice Very satisfied and neutral Both partners are satisfied Both partners are satisfied Both partners are satisfied Both partners are satisfied Māori residents (%) who are satisfied or neutral (neither satisfied nor dissatisfied) with regard to their involvement with decision- making.
 New measure At least 80% At least 80% At least 80% At least 80%

-^{} Note: Maori residents will be surveyed from the Maori Organisations, Residents and Ratepayers Database.
+\ Note: Maori residents will be surveyed from the Maori Organisations, Residents and Ratepayers Database.